 For many people, retirement can be a real shock to the system.
 Decades of a set routine, purpose and aims set for you suddenly gone.
 If you’re lucky enough to have a lot of plans for your retirement then you can kick those into high gear.
 On the other hand, if you’re unsure where to get started with all your free time then keeping one foot in your profession as you walk off into the sunset is a great way to keep your mind and body occupied while you plan ahead and ease the transition.

 Not only this, but this is also a way of keeping a few quid coming in every week.
 Many people struggle with can’t live life to the fullest just on their pension so this is a way of making up the extra funds so you CAN get stuck into your retirement plans, whatever they might be.

 For a number of roles, working part-time is entirely feasible.
 Especially if you’ve spent many years building up an expert level in your line of work and a strong network of contacts.
-Working part-time in consultancy or advisory roles is a great way to stay up-to-date with the developments of your industry, continue to contribute to it and keep a few quid rolling in here and there.
-More flexibility comes here to if you become self-employed where you choose your projects, hours and who to work for around your well earned time off.
+Working part-time in consultancy or advisory roles is a great way to stay up-to-date with the developments of your industry, continue to contribute to it and earn a little extra here and there.
+More flexibility is available to if you become self-employed and can choose your projects, hours and who to work for around your well earned time off.